 Donate Sponsor

-With their soft, luscious coats and fluffy tummies, long-haired cats are truly magnificent, but they also require a bit of extra maintenance.
-All that fabulous fur is often too much for your cat to groom by themselves, so they need a bit of help to keep it in tip top condition.
+With their soft, luscious coats and fluffy tummies, long-haired cats are magnificent.
+But they also need a bit of extra maintenance.
+All that fabulous fur is often too much for your cat to groom by themselves.
+They need a bit of help to keep it in tip-top condition.

-While short-haired cats need a bit of help grooming too – a quick brush once a week should do it – long-haired cats ideally need to be brushed daily to prevent their fur from becoming tangled and matted.
+Short-haired cats need a bit of help grooming too.
+A quick brush once a week should do it.
+But long-haired cats need brushing daily to prevent their fur from becoming tangled and matted.

 If you have a long-haired cat who needs some grooming help, follow our top tips for preventing a bad fur day.